Chronosymbolic/Chronosymbolic-Learning/README.md

     - More options see `--help`

+- After finishing running, the `./tmp` directory can be deleted safely

 # To reproduce Chronosymbolic-single

 Please refer to the configuration in `./experiment/result_summary.log`.
 The default config should also be decent.
 Even fixed random seeds can cause minor randomness that may slightly affect the performance.